 The scope of personal financial planning covers these aspects of our life.

 Your income determines your financial muscle power.
-The more income you have better life you can lead.
+The more income you have the better life you can lead.
 People might argue that income doesn’t always bring happiness, I respect them and respectfully deny them.
 At least I get happier when I earn more money.
 I certainly get more pleasure by having physical goods I crave for.
-Although, I am a big advocate for becoming emotionally, spiritually, socially enrichment.
+Although, I am a big advocate for becoming emotionally, spiritually, socially rich.

 Your savings secure your future life from monetary trouble when you no longer be working for income.
 You should always save some part of your salary so that you can have enough money to manage your own expenses when you retire.
 Personal finance is also about controlling shopping addiction and controlling impulse buy.